Cassie051/pallet-detetction/README.md

 # Special pallet detection system

 The project is made in ROS noetic with using PCL liblary.
-The circut element was taken from [navigation_oru](https://github.com/OrebroUniversity/navigation_oru-release) project and adapted for own demands.
+The cititruck's elements were taken from [navigation_oru](https://github.com/OrebroUniversity/navigation_oru-release) project and adapted for own demands.
 Packages allow to find pallet position, base on center of a perpendicular plane, and show its position as a rviz marker.

 ![robot_in_rviz](./doc/robot_and_pallet.png)